'It was like pulling teeth:' Frustrated parents pivot from official distance-learning program amid COVID-19 | CBC News

 "I know that a lot of parents ... are extremely frustrated and many are simply giving up."

-Messages from teachers, principals and school boards about relaxed expectations during the pandemic are meant to take the pressure of parents and students, Smith said.
+Messages from teachers, principals and school boards about relaxed expectations during the pandemic are meant to take the pressure off parents and students, Smith said.

 But he feels this leeway removes "any kind of leverage we have to get our pupils to do the work....
 Without any possibility of failure, there's very little incentive to do anything."